fieldtensor/code-samples/README.md

 The octree works by placing the entire 3D scene into a large cube.
 This cube in then split vertically, horizontally, and depth wise into 8 smaller cubes.
-Each of this smaller cubes is then split into 8 yet smaller cubes.
+Each of these smaller cubes is then split into 8 yet smaller cubes.
 These are then split again into 8 more cubes each, etc...
 Eventually the process terminates when the cubes are small enough, or they are just too many (the number of cubes increases at the extremely fast exponential rate of 8^n, where